Why You Shouldn't Avoid Headache Treatment

 It Ends the Negative Feedback Loop

-Avoiding headache treatments might not only cause you to suffer longer, but it may actually make your headaches, and more likely your migraines, more frequent, says Dr. Peterson.
-This may be due to the “central sensitization” phenomenon, which Dr. Peterson explains: “If someone is experiencing recurrent pain, changes occur in the brain that create a level of heightened sensitivity so that it takes fewer stimuli to create the same pain response.”
-This means that even if you “power through” one migraine attack, you may be setting yourself up to face them more often since your body can become even more sensitive to triggers.
+“If someone is experiencing recurrent pain, changes occur in the spinal cord and brain that create a level of heightened sensitivity, so that it takes fewer stimuli to create the same pain response in the future,” says Dr. Seng.
+This means that “powering through” one migraine could actually set you up for more attacks in the future, since your body becomes more sensitive to the triggers.

 *Disclosure: These survey findings were made possible by WebMD.
 Respondents of the survey were US residents 18 or older whom experienced a headache within the past 12 months, and medical professionals including US Personal Care Physicians, Pharmacists and Neurologists.